Ora-CustomApps/Call-Ajax-Process-from-JS/README.md

-# Apex-Solutions
-Calling Ajax process from Javascript code in dynamic action
+# Calling Ajax process from Javascript code in dynamic action

 Steps :
 1. Create a form region in Apex with items (P1_EMPNO,P1_DETAILS)